ZhouLinli/IR-Projects/Survey Assessment/BAMsurvey.md

 Respondents overall believe attending BAM activities are **beneficial**.
-97% of respondents believe BAM program could improve experiences of minority students and everyone, generate shared responsibility and storytelling about DEI, facilitate collaborations and conversations across units.
-Over 90% respondents felt they are better able to recognize and talk about inequity, and engage with minority students and collagues.
+97% of respondents believe BAM programming could improve experiences of minority students and everyone, generate shared responsibility and storytelling about DEI, as well as facilitate collaborations and conversations across units.
+Over 90% of respondents felt they are better able to recognize and talk about inequity, and engage with minority students and collagues.
 84% of respondents felt they can impact change on campus.
-86% of respondents believe BAM program could extend life-long learning.
+Only 86% of respondents believe BAM programming could extend life-long learning.